 Click here for an index to the deeds for 319 Commonwealth, and click here for further information on the land on the north side of Commonwealth between Hereford and Massachusetts Avenue.

-The original building permit applications for 319 and 321 Commonwealth have not been located.
-The original permit application for 323 Commonwealth, dated March 26, 1879 (and indicating that it is for “1 in a block of 2″ houses) shows Asa Caton as the owner and the builder.
-Probably based on this permit application, Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that Asa Caton was the original owner of all three houses.
+Asa Caton is shown as both the owner and builder on the original building permit applications for 319 Commonwealth dated July 11, 1878, and for 321 Commonwealth and 323 Commonwealth, both dated March 26, 1879.
+He also is shown as the owner and builder on the final building inspection reports for 319 Commonwealth, dated December 30, 1878, 321 Commonwealth, dated October 5, 1880, and 323 Commonwealth, dated October 4, 1880.
 In fact, however, Charles Hayden owned the land and appears to have entered into an agreement with Asa Caton to build the houses on it.
 When 319 Commonwealth was completed, Charles Hayden sold the house and land to Andrew Wheelwright.
 When 321-323 Commonwealth were completed, Charles Hayden sold them to Asa Caton, who then resold each property on the same day he acquired it, probably thereby recovering his costs for purchasing the land from Charles Hayden and building the houses, plus a profit.
-The final building inspection report for 321 Commonwealth, dated October 5, 1880, shows Asa Caton as both the owner and builder (the inspection reports for 319 and 323 Commonwealth have not been located).

 On February 27, 1879, 319 Commonwealth was purchased from Charles Hayden by Andrew Cunningham Wheelwright, a lawyer and real estate dealer.
 He and his wife, Sarah (Cabot) Wheelwright, made it their home.
 They previously had lived at 4 Mt.
 Vernon.